Size: 0.4 carat 4 millimetres round

 Tungsten ring (wedding band) not included and shown for size comparing only

-Guardian angel Verchiel his talisman stone - sapphire
+Guardian angel Amriel and his talisman stone - carbuncle (garnet)

-Sapphire care: Wash with warm soapy water, Avoid harsh detergents, Ultrasonic and steam cleaning are usually safe.
+Garnet care: Wash with warm soapy water, Avoid harsh detergents, Ultrasonic cleaning is usually safe, Never steam clean.